JurjenBiewenga/SerializedFunc/README.md

 SerializedFunc allows you to define C# `func<TReturnValue>` and assign them in the Unity Editor.

+This package is available as package manager package.
+Please see [here](https://docs.unity3d.com/Manual/upm-git.html) for installation instructions.

 ![Showcase of editor integration](https://raw.githubusercontent.com/JurjenBiewenga/SerializedFunc/master/Images/Assignment.gif)

 # Usage